kvsoftware/sample-background-location/README.md

     }
 ```

-5. In the Activity, create BroadcastReceiver to receive the location which broadcast from the 'LocationService'.
+5. In the 'LocationActivity', create broadcast receiver to receive the location which broadcast from the 'LocationService'.
 ```
 class LocationActivity : AppCompatActivity() {
 ...